Cyanidin 3-O-rutinoside 5-O-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and cyanidin 3-O-rutinoside, whereas its two products are UDP and cyanidin 3-O-rutinoside 5-O-beta-D-glucoside.
+The two substrates of this enzyme characterised from Silene dioica are antirrhinin and UDP-glucose.
+Its products are cyanidin 3-O-rutinoside 5-O-β-D-glucoside and uridine diphosphate (UDP).
+The enzyme has also been found in iris species.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:cyanidin-3-O-beta-L-rhamnosyl-(1->6)-beta-D-glucoside 5-O-beta-D-glucosyltransferase.
 Other names in common use include uridine diphosphoglucose-cyanidin 3-rhamnosylglucoside, 5-O-glucosyltransferase, cyanidin-3-rhamnosylglucoside 5-O-glucosyltransferase, UDP-glucose:cyanidin-3-O-D-rhamnosyl-1,6-D-glucoside, and 5-O-D-glucosyltransferase.